amireh/happypack/README.md

 mode.)
 Also, if we're using the cache and the compiled versions are indeed cached, the threads will be idle.

-### `installExitHandler: Boolean`

-Whether we should intercept the process's `SIGINT` and clean up when it is received.
-This is needed because webpack's CLI does not expose any hook for cleaning up when it is going down, so it's a good idea to hook into it.

-You can turn this off if you don't want this functionality or it gives you trouble.

-Defaults to: `true`

 ## How it works

 ![A diagram showing the flow between HappyPack's components](doc/HappyPack_Workflow.png)